Coloured568/JCMusic/README.md

 3. Click import songs to finalize the playlist creation **Note:** this creates a new playlist file everytime, if you use an old playlist file name it WILL overwrite it completely (this will be subject to change).

+# Customization
+Simply just modify the colors in `config.txt`.

 # Notes
 **Lots of things are subject to change considering this is still a beta**